DUNE-DAQ/docs/docs/packages/styleguide/README.md

  - Use of raw pointers should be very rare.
 One of the few times it's OK is when you want to point to an object where you don't want to change anything about its ownership.

- - A corollary is that you should (almost) never use delete on a raw pointer because we expect that the use of raw pointers in DUNE DAQ will be limited to low-overhead access to pre-existing memory buffers, in which the user does not have ownership of the memory that is pointed to.
+ - A corollary is that you should (almost) never use delete on a raw pointer because we expect that the use of raw pointers which own memory in DUNE DAQ will be limited to low-overhead access to pre-existing memory buffers, in which the user does not have ownership of the memory that is pointed to.